The kissing polynomials and their Hankel determinants: Asymptotic analysis of multivariate oscillatory integrals

-This expression is only semi-explicit and it is fairly difficult to proceed analytically with conditions of the form $\MM{k}=\pi_1+\pi_2$.
-However, the expression is valid for any $\MM{k}$, and we are only interested in the derivative that corresponds to the leading order term in expansion (\ref{eq:In}).
-It turns out that, once all contributions are summed, such conditions drop out.
+The expression (\ref{eq:derivative_Falpha}) is only semi-explicit and it is fairly difficult to proceed analytically with conditions of the form $\MM{k}=\MM{\pi}_1+\MM{\pi}_2$.
+However, the expression is valid for any index $\MM{k}$, and we are only interested in the derivative that corresponds to the leading order term in expansion (\ref{eq:In}).
+That is, we aim for the leading order term in (\ref{eq:In}), which corresponds to the smallest $m=|\MM{k}|$ such that $\partial_{\Mm{x}}^{\Mm{k}}F(\MM{v})$ does not vanish.